Find synonyms Find exact match

 CLINICOPATHOLOGIC FEATURES — With increasing identification of this molecular abnormality, the key epidemiologic, demographic, and pathologic features associated with anaplastic lymphoma kinase (ALK) fusion oncogenes have been identified.

-Interestingly, other cancers known to harbor ALK rearrangements are also associated with younger age and are in fact most common in children and young adults.
+Interestingly, other cancers known to harbor ALK rearrangements such as NPM-ALK positive anaplastic large cell lymphoma are also associated with younger age and are in fact most common in children and young adults.

-Smoking history — The ALK fusion oncogene in patients with NSCLC is strongly associated with a history of never or light smoking [1,12,18].
-In the crizotinib study database of 255 patients, never smokers and former smokers comprised 70 and 28 percent of cases, respectively [1,12,18].
+Smoking history — The ALK fusion oncogene in patients with NSCLC is strongly associated with a history of never or light smoking (<10 packet years) [1,12,19].
+In the crizotinib study database of 255 patients, never smokers and former smokers comprised 70 and 28 percent of cases, respectively [1,12,19].

 Histology — The vast majority of lung tumors that harbor the ALK fusion oncogene are adenocarcinomas.
 In the 255 patients with the ALK fusion oncogene included in the crizotinib database, 97 percent were adenocarcinoma .
 ALK rearrangement has been reported in squamous cell carcinoma but is rare [11,17].